 The Thickwood and Legend projects are each planned for initial phase one production of 10,000 barrels per day.
-Regulatory approval for Thickwood was received in the third quarter of 2013 while Legend approval is pedning.
-Once the Thickwood and Legend Lake's projects are sanctioned for development and construction, significant additional financing will need to be secured to proceed.
+Regulatory approval for Thickwood was received in the third quarter of 2013.

 Muskwa and Godin Clastics Operations (Non-Operated 50% working interest)